Touchpoint: Touchpoint management

 Managing a consumers experience with a company has a greater effect on a company's market value than the company's ability to produce and trade (Baxendale, Macdonald, Wilson, 2015).
 Planning and managing consumer feedback that firms gain from a range of touchpoints can be critical to the success of a brand.
 This is a very strategic method that businesses use to develop and maintain a relationship with their particular consumers.
 With features such as in-store touchpoints, a business is able to promote its new brand or product allowing the consumer to engage with the item physically encouraging them to purchase the item or brand (Baxendale, Macdonald, Wilson, 2015).

 Brand Touchpoint Management (BTM) is a modern management tool which begins with identifying and evaluating brand touchpoints (Gabriel, 2010).
 This method allows brand managers to set up a system in which they can enhance customer experience which gives a competitive edge within their target market.
 With the increase in innovative technology, brands now have the ability to communicate through many channels and have to consider which methods to use as effective touchpoints.
 Brands are constantly building a reputation that separates them from others that produce similar products.
 By using the touchpoints in the most effective channels they are able to create a relationship with consumers appealing to the entire target market and enhancing the brands reputation.

 Touchpoints can be seen in, Marketing, Advertising, Retailing and Sales (MARS), which shows all the variety of channels in which they can be used.
 All areas are taken into account when managers set up their touchpoint channels with such an integrated approach to create and manage customer experience.

 Marketing: a customer is introduced to a brand through the touchpoint which allows consumers to gain information and become educated about the brands product or service (Duncan, Moriarty, 2006).

-Advertising: media coverage through television or websites are major touchpoints in this modern era of technology with the innovative social media apps and constant growth of online shopping.
-Advertising can be seen almost everywhere which gives brand managers the channel to create touchpoints for majority of the demographics in each household.
+Advertising: media coverage through television or websites are major touchpoints in this modern era of technology, with the presence of social media apps and constant growth of online shopping.
+Advertising gives brand managers the channel to create touchpoints for the majority of the demographics in each household.

 Retailing: retail stores have strategically placed products or advertisements in key positions with the stores layout being a very vital touchpoint.
 Managing the layout of the store can be a vital point in whether or not items are sold or a service is purchased (Jain, Bagdare, 2009).

 Sales: Within business to consumer companies sales are the transaction touchpoint where a business and consumer both agree on a terms of trade.
 Consumers can be retained if this touchpoint is managed well and the experience of the customers’ transaction was pleasant (Bhattacherjee, 2001).
 For example, if a customer is satisfied with a service from a Coke-a-cola outlet they may return rather than switch to a Pepsi outlet.
 This brand rivalry can be beneficial for consumers as it encourages brands to provide the best service or product available.